7anooch/coverpalette/README.md

 Clone the repo, navigate inside it and run ``pip install .``

 ### API access to album covers
-Before you install anything, consider setting up some API keys if you so wish.
+Before installation, consider setting up some API keys if you so wish.

 To get album covers I try 3 different APIs (Last.fm, MusicBrains, and Discogs), two of which require API keys (Last.fm and discogs).
 To set up your API keys, you will want to rename `covers2colors/keys_template.json` to `covers2colors/keys.json` and add in your API keys in there.
 Once the file is renamed the package will assume it contains valid api keys and will attempt to use them.